lizliz/teaspoon/source/installation.rst

 - `Perseus <http://people.maths.ox.ac.uk/nanda/perseus/index.html>`_.
 Code by Vidit Nanda for computing persistent homology of point clouds, cubical complexes, and distance matrices.
 - `Hera <https://bitbucket.org/grey_narn/hera>`_.
 Code by Michael Kerber, Dmitriy Morozov, and Arnur Nigmetov for computing bottleneck and Wasserstein distances.

-<span style="color:red">Warning</span>: the teaspoon installation will not install nor check for the install of these packages.
+**Warning:** The teaspoon installation will not install nor check for the install of these packages.
 In particular, perseus should be installed so that typing `perseus` in a terminal runs it, even though the default perseus installation for some operating systems ends up with an executable with a different name.

 **Required Packages:**